Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Non-Stückelberg symmetries

 for constants $c_0$ and $c_1$.
 In other words, it enjoys spacetime translation symmetry.
 Given that it exists in a medium, however, the particle is subject to friction and hence its energy and momentum are not conserved.
 In particular, the equations of motion are

-Thus, there are no conserved currents associated with the spacetime translation symmetry.
-This finding may puzzle some readers: we have an action with a global symmetry, meaning that the assumptions of Noether's theorem are satisfied.
+Thus, there are no conserved currents associated with the spacetime translation symmetry at the level of the equations of motion.\footnote{Strictly speaking, there is a conserved current there, namely $\tilde M \dot x_r + \nu x_r$.
+The existence of such a conserved quantity is accidental, however, and it does to persist when higher-order terms are included.} This finding may puzzle some readers: we have an action with a global symmetry, meaning that the assumptions of Noether's theorem are satisfied.
 So how can there be no conserved current?
-The answer is that at the level of the mathematics, there is a conserved current associated with every symmetry, but it need not contain any physical information.
+The answer is that at the level of the mathematics, there is a conserved current associated with every symmetry, but it need not have physically meaningful dynamics.
 To see how this is so, let us compute the Noether current associated with spatial translations.
 We have\footnote{Notice that $j$ has no indices because we are working with a $0+1$-dimensional QFT. }

 But when the equations of motion are satisfied, all advanced terms vanish, so we have $x_a=0$ and as a result $j=0$.
 Thus the conservation equation $\partial_t j=0$, while true, provides no physical information about the system.
+It should be noted, however, that wile this current is trivial at the level of equations of motion, it will lead to Ward identities when correlation functions are considered.

 At the level of non-equilibrium EFTs, the existence of a conserved current is closely related to gaugeability.
-In particular, if a given global symmetry can be gauged by introducing two copies---one for each leg of the SK contour---of a gauge field, then there exists a corresponding conserved current.
+In particular, to ensure that a particular current is conserved in a non-equilibrium EFT, we must introduce external gauge fields as well as dynamical Stückelberg fields.
+In the present case, the fields $x_r$ and $x_a$ are not Stückleberg fields for the metric (or any other external gauge source).
+As a result, their equations of motion do not yield conservation laws.
 For further explanation, see \S\ref{Gauge fields and the Maurer-Cartan form} or consult~\cite{Landry quasicrystal,Landry second sound, Landry chemistry,Landry}.
-We refer to such anomalous charges as {\it non-equilibrium 't Hooft anomalies} because they arise when a symmetry of a non-equilibrium system cannot be gauged.
+As mentioned in the introduction, we refer to symmetries with corresponding current conservation as {Stückelberg symmetries} and those without conserved current as {non-Stückelberg symmetries} (NSS).